Introduction

 The average daily hours of the employee would be: 22hrs / 5 days = 4.4hrs

-However, if a public holiday happens to fall on any of the days other than Tuesday, Saturday, or Sunday, they would get paid extra.
+However, if a public holiday happens to fall on any of the days other than Tuesday they would get paid extra (since the employee works 4 hours on Mondays, Wednesdays, Thursdays and Fridays).
 Conversely, if a public holiday happens to fall on Tuesday, they would be paid less (4.4 hours is less than 6 hours).

 To get around this, Talexio projects future shifts* (without needing to create them yourself) and can estimate how many hours the employee would have worked if it was a normal working day.